 - A copy of your current CV

-- Certified copies of your qualification papers/award (such as degree, diploma, certificates etc.) in the original language;
+- Certified copies of your qualification papers/award (such as degree, diploma, certificates etc.) in the original language and a translated copy;

-- Certified copies of your transcripts of completed dietetic tertiary courses showing subjects (specifically physiology, biochemistry and practical placements), hours, and examination results, in the original language;
+- Certified copies of your transcripts of completed dietetic tertiary courses showing subjects (specifically physiology, biochemistry and practical placements), hours, and examination results, in the original language and a translated copy;

 - Certified copies of evidence of dietetic internship/professional practice placement (ie letters or certificates from the supervising tertiary institution or the placement organisation);

 - Two officially certified recent passport-size photographs of yourself, endorsed on the reverse with name and signature of official.
 See certification of documents below.